CONTENT

 3. Know when to move a conversation from text to phone call.

-Whenever you’re working with people, there’s always a chance things will get complicated, even heated.
-We recommend moving the conversation to a phone call whenever:
+Whenever you’re working with people, there’s always a chance things will get complicated.

 • The customer accuses you of something that could potentially hurt your reputation